JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 ### Stochastic Gradient Descent (SGD)

 SGD is likely the first optimiser you will hear about when learning about neural networks.
 It introduces randomness to the base gradient descent algorithm to improve efficiency and reduce computation massively.
 Instead of looking at every data point to determine the next step towards the minimum, SGD takes a shuffled group of data points.
-Due to this, the path SGD takes to the minimum will appear much more unstable and erratic than usual SGD, but it will reach the lowest point in a much faster time.
+Due to this, the path SGD takes to the minimum will appear much more unstable and erratic than usual gradient descent, but it will reach the lowest point in a much faster time.

 ### Adaptive Moment Estimation (Adam)